tj-kim/Lab2/report.md

 ### Full System on FPGA
-We uploaded this schematic to the hardware, and used the following test cases:
+We uploaded this schematic to the hardware, and used these test cases.
+We wrote code in C to automate this test pattern.

 * Write 0xCA to 0x55, read from 0x55